 Comments are welcome!

 Posted on September 7, 2022, in 2022, An Artist's Life, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged anything, attack, ”The Journal of Eugene Delacroix”, becomes, before, broken, Church, edited, effort, everything, finishing, flowers, gather, ground, hardness, Hubert Wellington, human mind, little, perseverance, picture, plough, requires, resists, simply, steeple, strange, stubborn, suddenly, unable, Washington DC, willing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 523.